teaql/teaql-quick-start/quick-start/function-patten.md

 ![](images/transaction-error.png)

-Athough it failed to increase kid's age, this failure is aimed at children over 10 years old
+Athough it failed to increase kid's age, this failure is aimed at children over 10 years old.
+For children under the age of ten, it is also possible to continue to increase the age.

+So it's not logical, and we need